 - When confused, respect others’ time.
 Re-read, try again, and then ask for help

-- Attend daily class meetings and/or one-on-one sessions with teachers as required
+- Attend daily class meetings and/or one-on-one sessions with teachers as required, or be marked absent

 - Complete work by deadlines and return work to the teacher as required